-This functionality can be useful if you wish to improve the quality of resources within ResourceSpace.
+This functionality can be useful if you wish to update a number of resources within ResourceSpace.
 It will replace the original file and regenerate the previews of any number of resources.

 This is also possible for individual resources from the Resource Edit page.
 See Editing Resources.

 This functionality also works alongside the CSV Upload plugin which allows you to quickly create a large number of resources by uploading the metadata, batch replace can then be used to add the file itself.
 Commonly a filename (mapped to a filename field) is specified in the CSV Upload in order to make this batch upload easier.
 To specify this mapping untick the "Match filenames with resource IDs" and use the drop down to select the field in the resources that will match the incoming filenames.

 Soon you will have more control over which resources you want to replace by using the additional options.
 These new options will be available in version 9.1

 - Ability to specify that only resources in a collection are replaced.
 Useful if you have a larger number of resources and duplicate filenames are likely